 You may think you’re doing it right by using a complex, minimum of 8 character password that consists of letters, numbers, and special characters.
 If you’re using that SAME password to unlock your computer, login to banking/financial sites, social media, and everything else, you’re doing it WRONG.
 To avoid this computer mistake, I suggest use a password manager like LastPass that can also check and rate your password integrity to ensure you’re less vulnerable to getting hacked.

 Not backing up your files

-It seems like every week, somebody I know is on Facebook or Twitter praying to the Geek Squad gods to spare them the pain and trouble of replacing ALL their files as a result of a Hard Drive crash or liquid spill all over their computer – All that coffee in the morning is NOT good for you.
+It seems like every week, somebody I know is on Facebook or Twitter praying to the Geek Squad gods, OR CALLING ME #PLUG, to spare them the pain and trouble of replacing ALL their files as a result of a Hard Drive crash or liquid spill all over their computer – All that coffee in the morning is NOT good for you.
 So not backing up your files is the cardinal sin of computer mistakes.
 If your computer’s files are backed up either online using services like BackBlaze AND/or on an external Hard Drive, worse case scenario is you need to buy a new computer, instead of also needing to retake baby pictures using your grown-ass kids.

 No external drive encryption